 True story of the lengths the government will go to keep their secrets hidden.

-It was a dreary winter afternoon in Ayer, Massachusetts, a quintessential New England town, the type which is romanticized in Robert Frost's poems.
-But on January 30, 1979, a woman’s scream was heard piercing the northeast tempest wind.
+It was a dreary winter afternoon in Ayer, Massachusetts, a quintessential New England town, the type that is romanticized in Robert Frost's poems.
+But on January 30, 1979, a woman’s scream pierced the northeast tempest wind.

 The Tyree case sent a shockwave through the idyllic community of Ayer, the United States Army, and the judicial system of Massachusetts.
 This case provoked suspicions of judicial misconduct, government cover-up, clandestine Black Ops by the military, and various conspiracy theories ultimately implicating “Deep State” involvement.